 The current code hosted by this repository runs only on the TSAR simulator.
 The available version of ALMOS provides multi-processes and multi-threads support.
 The latest version of ALMOS will be soon tracked by this repository.

-Running ALMOS on TSAR
+Running ALMOS on the TSAR many-core

 Documentations are under preparation